BMW 3 Series: Fourth generation (E46; 1998)

-The E46 was sold in the following body styles: sedan, coupé, convertible, wagon (marketed as "Touring"), and hatchback (marketed as "3 Series Compact").
+At the turn of 1998, the E46 was launched as a sedan, with later coupé, convertible, wagon (marketed as "Touring"), and hatchback (marketed as "3 Series Compact") models being added.

-The E46 generation introduced various electronic features to the 3 Series, including satellite navigation, electronic brake-force display, ASC/DSC, rain-sensing wipers, LED tail-lights, and Xenon headlights.
-All-wheel drive, last available in the E30 3 Series, was reintroduced for the E46.
-It was available for the 325xi and 330xi sedan/wagon models.
-The E46 generation came with the M52TU/M54 engines with dual Vanos (variable valve timing) and came with a GM 5 speed Automatic (5L40E), ZF 5 speed Manual (S5-31), Getrag 5 speed Manual (S5D-250G), ZF 6 speed Manual (GS6-37BZ/DZ), and ZF 6-speed Automatic Manual (SMG) (GS6S37BZ).
+The E46 generation introduced various electronic features to the 3 Series, including the CANBUS protocol, satellite navigation, DSC, rain-sensing wipers, LED tail-lights, and Xenon headlights.
+All-wheel drive, last available in the E30 3 Series, was reintroduced for the E46 as the 325xi and 330xi sedan/wagon models.
+For the first time since the introduction of the 3 Series, North American markets did not receive 4-cylinder or diesel E46 models.
+The E46 has the widest range of transmission options; ranging from 4, 5 or 6 speed automatics, a 5 or 6 speed manual and an automatically-actuated 6-speed sequential manual gearbox (dubbed 'SMG').

-The M3 version of the E46 was powered by the S54 straight-six engine and was available in coupé and convertible body styles (other than that, it was powered with the M52 or M54 in non-M3 cars).
+The E46 was the last of two generations of 3 Series available with a Compact variant.
+The M3 version of the E46 was powered by the S54 straight-six engine and was available in coupé and convertible body styles, with a one-off concept 'M3 Touring' variant also built.
 The transmissions available were a 6-speed manual or the 6-speed "SMG-II" sequential manual gearbox.

+The E46 was phased out starting in late 2004 with the release of the E9x, but the coupé and convertible continued to be manufactured until 2006.
+The Compact nameplate was also discontinued in 2004 with the release of the first generation 1 Series.